 Soil will be stockpiled based on the known type and/or level of contamination (based on PID readings, odor, staining, etc.) to prevent mixing with potentially uncontaminated excavated material.
-Stockpiles intended for off-site disposal may be mixed with other compatible stockpiles on-site (compatibility will be determined by applicable regulatory and the receiving disposal facility requirements).
+Stockpiles intended for off-Site disposal may be mixed with other compatible stockpiles on-Site (compatibility will be determined by applicable regulatory and the receiving disposal facility requirements).
 The location and classification of stockpiles will be tracked in field notes and updated, if necessary, at the end of each workday.
 Suspect contaminated soil will be placed on a base consisting of rugged polyethylene tarps.
+Stockpiles will be kept covered at all times with appropriately anchored tarps.
 Stockpiles will be routinely inspected and damaged tarp covers will be promptly replaced.